 2.)
 Popping Cork with DOA Shrimp (artificial lure).
 This one is called the Deadly-Combo.
 Pros started using it to win tournaments, and just haven’t stopped.
 You just get a popping cork and add it 2 feet from your artificial DOA shrimp.
 Add some beads to it to make some more noise when you twitch your rod tip.
 Cast out and let the DOA shrimp drift with the incoming or outgoing tide in a grassy area ideally.
 When the popping cork disappears for a second, set the hook and reel in your redfish!
 Photo below.

 Best Artificial Lures

 Everyone has their favorites, but to me, nothing beats the following 3 lures.
 Buy them and stock up on them because they are consistently good producers for redfish.
 Experiment with different colors and see what works.
-What works one day may not work the next.
+What works for catching redfish one day may not work the next.
 Buy a variety of these colors and test them out.
 It’s the only way you’ll know what works in your area for reds.

 DOA Shrimp – Best Artificial Shrimp Lure for Redfish

 Artificial Fish Lure (Shad) – Best Artificial Fish Lure for Redfish